Savannah Guthrie pleads for mom’s return in new video: ‘We need to know without a doubt that she’s alive’ - Local News 8

 She indicated she and her family are “ready to talk.”

-“However, we live in a world where voices and images are easily manipulated,” she said.
+“However, we live in a world where voices and images are easily manipulated,” she said, adding the family needs proof their mother is alive.

+The plea by her three children is likely meant to establish direct contact with possible abductors, according to former FBI deputy director and CNN law enforcement analyst Andrew McCabe.

+“That’s not something that you would do if you were already in negotiations with someone that you actually thought had the victim,” McCabe told CNN.

 Crime scene tape went up across the entire length of the property and about a dozen law enforcement officers were at the scene for about two hours.
 Law enforcement could be seen carrying evidence bags into the house and appeared to bring some of them back outside into a vehicle, CNN’s Ed Lavandera reported.